 Is there anything I can do to avoid diabetic retinopathy?

 Diabetic retinopathy is not always preventable.
-Regular eye checkups, proper blood sugar and blood pressure control, and early care for vision disorders, on the other hand, can help prevent severe vision loss.
+On the other hand, regular eye checkups, proper blood sugar, blood pressure control, and early care for vision disorders can help prevent severe vision loss.

 Reduce the risk of diabetic retinopathy if you have diabetes by doing the following:

 - Take control of your diabetes.
 Make a healthy diet and exercise a regular part of your day.
 Each week, aim for at least 150 minutes of moderate aerobic activity, such as walking.
 Follow the directions on your diabetes medicine or insulin.